Valle Verde Early College High School: Campus

 The school is located on El Paso Community College's Valle Verde campus, just south of Interstate 10 at Hawkins and North Loop.
 Classes are currently held in portable classrooms, there are currently no plans to construct a purpose-built structure on the school campus.

 Curriculum

 Students take high school and college courses concurrently.
 Students may choose to pursue an Associate of Arts Degree, Associate of Science Degree or Associate of Arts in Teaching Degree.

 Intramural activities

 Texas Early College High Schools do not offer the traditional high school extracurricular activities, such as sports, and prefers to focus on a rigorous academic curriculum instead.
 Students are expected to participate in at least one of the numerous intramural activities offered.
-Student groups and activities at Valle Verde include Academic Decathlon, Art Club, Book Club, Chaos Order Math Club, Class of 20XX, Class, Comedy Club, Drama Club, Glee Club, French Club, Environmental Club, FBLA, High Q, Liberal Arts Club, National Honor Society, Learning About Science and Engineering Research (science club), Lifetime Activities Club, National Science Bowl, Robotics Team, Social Studies, Spartan Literary Magazine, Spartan Webmasters, SHPE, Stra-Te-Go, Student Council, UIL Math, VVTV, and Yearbook.
+Student groups and activities at Valle Verde include Academic Decathlon, Art Club, Class of 20XX, Drama Club, FBLA, High Q, National Honor Society, Chem Club, Robotics Team, Social Studies, Student Council, UIL Math, and Yearbook.